-''Frank's a really good coach,'' the Raiders coach said Monday. ''He's a great person and has done a lot of great things in our profession.
+''Frank's a really good coach,'' McDaniels said Monday. ''He's a great person and has done a lot of great things in our profession.
 I have a deep respect for him and what he does.
 It's always tough to hear that.''

 Reich took the Colts to the playoffs in two of his first four seasons and had them on the cusp of making it last season.
 But two inexplicable losses to close the season behind quarterback Carson Wentz, whom Reich lobbed to acquire in a trade, kept Indy out of the postseason.

 Indy traded Wentz to Washington in March then acquired Ryan in a subsequent trade with Atlanta.

 The longtime backup quarterback with the Buffalo Bills finished his first head coaching job with a 40-33-1 record.
 Reich is the second coach to be fired this season, joining Matt Rhule of Carolina.

 AP Sports Writer Mark Anderson in Henderson, Nevada, and AP Pro Football Writer Teresa M. Walker in Nashville, Tennessee, also contributed to this report.

 AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP-NFL